xfgt/money-monitor/README.md

 # Money monitor

-Personal project:\
-Website application intended to serve as tracking system for daily savings.
-Something like a mini bank account.
+Website application expected to serve as tracking system for daily savings.
+Something like a personal mini bank account hosted on my pc.